wcarhart/willcarh.art/content/projects.md

 tags: mobile

 name: TI Checkers
-blurb: Implementation of Checkers for the TI-84 calculator
+blurb: Checkers for the TI-84 calculator
 about: TI Checkers is a simple implementation of the game checkers for the TI-83/84 family of calculators.
 I originally learned programming on a TI calculator and this was one of my first programs.
 languages: Z80 Assembly
 languages: TI-BASIC